Infoblox-PS/ibx-sdk/src_docs/examples/get_file.md

 ## Overview

-This Python script serves as a command-line utility for retrieving files from an Infoblox Grid Manager using the Infoblox Web API (WAPI).
-Users can specify key parameters such as the Grid Manager address, the target member from which to retrieve configuration data, and the type of configuration (e.g., DNS_CFG, DHCP_CFG) when executing the script from the command line.
-Optional parameters include the Infoblox admin username, the option to exclude rotated logs, and the ability to enable debugging for troubleshooting purposes.
-Whether you need to access DNS, DHCP, or other file data from Infoblox, this utility simplifies the process.
+This Python program is a command-line utility designed to retrieve configuration files from the Grid.

 ## Usage